Tw1ddle/game-of-life/embed/README.md

 Downloaded from: www.conwaylife.com/patterns/all.zip
 ```

-The largest patterns have not been included here, in order to save bandwidth.
+I am using the run-length encoded (.rle) files.
+The largest patterns are also not included here, since they do not fit in the viewport.

 # License